Bulk Power Bank Orders for Teams & Events

 The Android world is a bit more diverse.
 Most flagship phones from brands like Samsung, Google, and OnePlus support Qi wireless charging, and many can hit impressive speeds.
 For example, top-tier Samsung phones can support up to 15 watts of fast wireless charging, which can significantly cut down on charging time.
 However, unlike Apple’s single MagSafe standard, different Android manufacturers sometimes use their own proprietary technologies to reach these speeds.
 The best approach is to check your phone’s specs to find its maximum wireless charging wattage, then find a charger that supports it.
 A powerful fast wall charger is also essential to supply enough power to the wireless pad itself.

-How Your Phone Case Affects Charging
+Does Your Phone Case Affect Charging Speed?

 One of the most common worries is whether you’ll have to take your case off every time you charge.
 For the most part, you won’t.
 Most wireless chargers can work through thin plastic, silicone, or rubber cases (typically up to 5mm thick).
 However, your case can definitely affect charging performance.
 Anything with metal, magnets, or a pop socket on the back will likely block the connection.
 Thick, rugged cases can also create too much distance or trap heat, which causes the phone to automatically slow down charging to protect its battery.
 For the best results, stick with a standard, non-metal case.

-Common Myths About Fast Wireless Charging
+4 Myths About Fast Wireless Charging, Busted

 Wireless charging is incredibly convenient, but it’s also surrounded by a lot of confusion and misinformation.
 It’s easy to get tangled up in conflicting advice about speed, safety, and compatibility.
 Let's clear the air and tackle some of the most common myths head-on so you can make smart choices about how you power your devices.
 By understanding what’s true and what’s not, you can get the best possible performance from your gear without any of the guesswork.

-Myth: It's as Fast as a Cable
+Myth #1: It's Just as Fast as a Cable

 Let’s set the record straight: for pure, raw speed, a cable is still king.
 While fast wireless charging has made huge leaps, it generally can’t match the power output of a direct wired connection.
 For example, a high-quality wireless charger might offer 15 watts of power, which is great for an overnight charge or topping up at your desk.
 However, a powerful wired setup using one of KEUTEK's ProSeries USB-C cables can deliver 25 watts or more, getting your phone back to 100% in a fraction of the time.
 Think of wireless charging as the perfect blend of convenience and performance, while wired charging is your go-to for a rapid power-up.

-Myth: Any Charger Works with Any Phone
+Myth #2: Any Charger Works with Any Phone

 It would be nice if it were that simple, but compatibility is crucial.
 For a wireless charger to work, both your phone and the charger must support the same standard, which is almost always Qi (pronounced "chee").
 Most modern smartphones are Qi-enabled, but it’s always a good idea to double-check your device’s specifications.
 Beyond just working, you’ll want to match the charger’s power output to your phone’s capabilities.
 Using a 15-watt fast wireless charger with a phone that can only accept 7.5 watts won’t harm your device, but you won’t get the faster charging speeds you paid for.